Updated November 29, 2020

-To those who love rabbits it’s been a tough week.
+To those who love rabbits it’s been a tough few years.

 We posted an alert on our Facebook page, and only then did the true horror of what was happening become clear.

-Pet rabbits are dying in yards far from other rabbits, and losses by commercial breeders are high.
+Pet rabbits were dying in yards far from other rabbits, and losses by commercial breeders were high.
 Most owners had no idea their rabbit was one of many casualties and that there was a silent mass epidemic underway.
 The Facebook comments make for tragic reading if you delve into our page for February 25, 2016.

-Could these just be random deaths?
+Could these just have been random deaths?
 Here’s why that’s unlikely:

 - So many deaths all at once are not a normal pattern.

-- Local researchers have proven that RHDV2 is now causing deaths (that’s their map above) around the edges of Adelaide.
+- Local researchers had proven that RHDV2 was now causing deaths (that’s their map above) around the edges of Adelaide.

-- Thanks to one of our clients we now have the proof that the virus is killing rabbits in the very heart of the
+- Thanks to one of our clients we now had the proof that the virus is killing rabbits in the very heart of the

-Roger died suddenly in the Adelaide CBD last weekend and his owners kindly donated their beloved rabbit for testing.
+Roger died suddenly in the Adelaide CBD at the same time and his owners kindly donated their beloved rabbit for testing.

 In the same batch of testing were three other rabbits from Adelaide and the hills also positive for RHDV2.

-Bearing in mind how few rabbit deaths are being thoroughly investigated, we think the majority of these unexplained deaths are due to the new calicivirus.
+Bearing in mind how few rabbit deaths are being thoroughly investigated, we think the majority of these unexplained deaths were due to the new calicivirus.
+Most experts agree.